jadilorenzo/obsidian/Story/Story.md

 So there Alan was… in a lightning train in the 11th car, cruising at  500 kilometers an hour.
 Vambraces, greaves, and gloves of a dark, brushed metal were on his forearms, shins, and hands while his chest remained without armor.
 The near-black cloth covering the surface of his body was splashed with dark brown giving him a dirty appearance.
 A mask of the same near black cloth partially covered his face.
 No one knew his name… at least not yet.

-“I said stop the train.” *There’s not much time for this.* Alan began striding toward the car’s attendant.
+“I said stop the train.” *There’s not much time for this.
+The attack at the station and now this?* Alan didn’t believe in accidents anymore.
+He began striding toward the car’s attendant.

 The attendant, wearing a dark blue uniform and jacket, sat at the front of the train car.
 Besides the name tag, the uniform and jacket were without adornment or even a second color to break the rich flow of dark blue other than a white symbol on his chest, the same symbol printed on every banner, engraved into the side of every car of the lightning train, and glowing from every magnetic binding, the device of Governor Marcus Kane.
 A curved saber hung from the attendant's side, its blade unembellished.